 It's a special privilege to harvest roses from one's own garden any day of the year.
 On May 16, for the Celebration of Old Roses, I knew it was going to be slim pickings though, since my roses were almost spent.
-Several shrubs only had one rose to offer, but in the end, the bouquet I made for our flowernotes display table managed to include seventeen exquisite members of genus rosa.
+Several shrubs only had one rose to offer, but in the end, the bouquet I made for display managed to include seventeen exquisite members of genus rosa.

 I'm kind of sentimental about these bouquets, because the offering always has so much history whether it's from a gardener's point of view or from rose history itself.

 I fell in love with Madame Hardy in an ancient church yard, on an overcast day in England.

 I first saw The Swamp Rose, R. Palustris in Marilyn Wellan's Louisiana garden.
 I thought it was a spirea with thin elegant leaves, as it hadn't bloomed yet.
 This sweet thing is my latest favorite– just look at those elegant buds.

 The wonderful Perle d'Or, a must for every rose garden, in my humble opinion.
 It took me a long time to figure out how to get this to grow.
 I found it's best not to deadhead it, since it gets fresh growth along the panicles.